How to cite this paper

 as offering savings in energy consumption Lin and Medforth 2012.

-Intel introduced specialized SIMD string processing instructions in the SSE 4.2 instruction set extension
+Intel introduced specialized SIMD string processing instructions in the SSE 4.2 instruction

 and showed how they can be used to improve the performance of XML parsing Lei 2008.

 The Parabix framework uses generic SIMD extensions and bit parallel methods to

 process hundreds of XML input characters simultaneously Balisage 2009 Parabix2 2011.

 Parabix prototypes have also combined SIMD methods with thread-level parallelism

 achieve further acceleration on multicore systems Lin and Medforth 2012.

 In this paper, we move beyond research prototypes to consider

 the detailed integration of both SIMD and multicore parallelism into the